 I loved the way the IKEA pieces filled the wall, but now I had to come up with something to fill the shelves.
 I wanted to keep things as serene as possible but add a little character without having to buy meaningless tchotchkes just to fill it up.

 More IKEA goodness in the way of baskets and pretty pink boxes.
 The baskets are called Knarra and come in a few different sizes.
 This size is 11 1/2″ x 15″ x 6″.

 The pink boxes come in a variety of sizes and colors.
 The number tags are from IKEA, too.
 I found them in the paper shop section.
 I simply tied them onto the baskets with white ribbon.
+I have made tags like this before which is really easy as well.
 The baskets and boxes are empty, but I will fill them with something…I just don’t know what yet.

 I don’t like a lot of clutter and don’t buy a lot of books.
 Once I read them, they go to the thrift store.
 I only keep ones that I really love so I had to do some more shopping around my house to fill the bookcases.
 I used more frames with movie images on the top shelves and for the rest…..

 …I found the best thing ever…my favorite smiling faces to greet me as I wake up every morning.